| Title: | Internal Fragment Identification from Top-Down Mass Spectrometry |

 corresponding redundant rownames (eg peptide sequence like 'BCD') will be conserved.
 However, information reflecting eg different peptide modifications must be stored separately.

-If redudant start- and end-sites accur with different row-names, repeated start- and end-sites will display NA
+If redudant start- and end-sites accur with different row-names, repeated start- and end-sites will display NA.

 fragments |